How to Protect and Increase Your Waterloo Region Home's Value For Less

 Engage the services of a professional landscaper.
 To appeal to buyers and boost the value of your house, choose a low-maintenance, clean-cut landscape design.
 Any landscape can be improved by edging the beds, mulching the garden, and cutting the trees and bushes.
 Consider hiring a professional landscaper to improve your curb appeal and create a welcoming front yard for potential buyers.

-Cleaning the windows and siding is a good idea.
-It doesn't take long for a layer of dust, dirt, fingerprints, or even algae to grow on your house and windows, making your home appear boring and filthy.
+Cleaning the windows and siding is a must.
+It doesn't take long for a layer of dust, dirt, or even algae to grow on your house and windows, making your home appear dull and poorly maintained.
 To minimize paint stripping, splinters, and mold and mildew issues, hire a professional to clean your home's windows on a regular basis.

 Sweat the Small Stuff

-Even the tiniest changes can make a significant difference in the appearance of your home.
-Check out these easy, low-cost upgrades that can boost your home's value:
+Even the tiniest changes can make a significant difference in the appearance of your Waterloo Region home.
+Check out these easy, low-cost upgrades that can boost your home's value and/or your enjoyment of living in it:

 Update knobs on kitchen cabinets and doors